adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Laravel seems less limited by database performance, but still slower than MySQL.
-Workers and databases are both heavy loaded, and finally we didn't complete a single scenario iteration !
+Laravel performing slower than MySQL in this context.
+Workers and databases are both heavy loaded, and we didn't complete a single scenario iteration.

 ### Symfony